Morning routine for school printable so it’s not so hectic and nothing is forgotten. This free printable for morning routines has helped immensely!

 You can find it with all the other deodorants at Target, near the middle section (there’s one for boys too).

 I taught my girls early on how to pack their own lunch as well.
-By the time my youngest was in the 2nd grade they were all making their own sandwiches and making sure they had enough food to fuel them throughout the day….this was a huge help for me!
+By the time my youngest was in the 2nd grade they were all making their own sandwiches.
+Making sure they had enough food to fuel them throughout the day was up to them.
+This was a huge help for me!

 I use this for my younger two and it has streamlined the our morning routine quite a bit!
-They take a shower the night before so I didn’t include that on my list but you could write it in if you so desire.
+They take a shower the night before so I didn’t include that on my list.
+You could write it in if you so desire.

 I hope these morning routines for school and tips help your family this school year as well!